mesosphere/dcos-docs-site/pages/services/nifi/0.1.0-1.5.0/managing/index.md

 # Updating Configuration

 You can make changes to the DC/OS NiFi Service after it has been launched.
-Configuration management is handled by the Scheduler process, which in turn handles Nifi deployment itself.
+Configuration management is handled by the Scheduler process, which in turn handles NiFi deployment itself.

-After you make a change, the scheduler will be restarted, and it will automatically deploy any detected changes to the service, one node at a time.
+After you make a change, the Scheduler will be restarted, and it will automatically deploy any detected changes to the service, one node at a time.
 For example, a given change will first be applied to `nifi-0`, then `nifi-1`, and so on.

 Nodes are configured with a "Readiness check" to ensure that the underlying service appears to be in a healthy state before continuing with applying a given change to the next node in the sequence.